 The disclosure of personally identifiable information about students online is prohibited.

-Building principals are responsible for providing training so that Internet users under their supervision are knowledgeable about this policy and its accompanying guidelines.
-The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Internet.
-All Internet users are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.
+Building principals are responsible for providing training so that users under their supervision are knowledgeable about this policy and its accompanying guidelines.
+The Board expects that staff members will provide guidance and instruction to students in the appropriate use of the Corporation Technology Resources.
+All users of Corporation Technology Resources are required to sign a written agreement to abide by the terms and conditions of this policy and its accompanying guidelines.

-The Board designates the Superintendent and the Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to staff membersí use of the Network.
+The Board designates the Superintendent and the Technology Director as the administrators responsible for initiating, implementing, and enforcing this policy and its accompanying guidelines as they apply to staff members' use of Corporation Technology and Information Resources.